 What does BioMOx involve?

-Phase 1 of The BioMOx project (The Oxford Study for Biomarkers in MND/ALS) ran from 2009 to 2013 and studied 72 MND patients (of all disease sub-types, including PLS) for one day every six months.
-In this way we carefully followed a unique cohort of MND patients through their individual disease pathway, and generated some strong candidate biomarkers.
+Phase 1 (2009-13) studied more than 70 MND patients (of all disease sub-types, including PLS) for one day every six months, comparing them with healthy individuals of a similar age.
+In this way, BioMOx was a ground-breaking idea to follow a cohort of MND patients through their individual disease pathway, and generate a range of candidate biomarkers.

 What are biomarkers?